What is the Energy (Policy) of the Future?

 The above mentioned ambitions raise many concerns on global, European and regional level.The FIR annual conference aims in discussing the future of energy, energy policies and ways how to benefit from new efficient technologies that could also contribute in addressing global challenges.

-The annual conference of FIR will take place on October 2, 2019.
+The annual conference of FIR took place on October 2, 2019 in the room RB210.

 - What are the main challenges and obstacles in implementing the energy efficiency goals?
 Are the set goals agreed in the EU feasible?